Fairness Interventions in Classification: A Study on AI Explainability: Choosing a Fairness Metric conditioned on True Labels

 \section{Choosing a Fairness Metric conditioned on True Labels}

-We provided a computational and mathematical explanation for the deviation between the initial fairness objective (Demographic Parity) and the one actually achieved by \fairdream\ (Equalized Odds).
-In this section we propose a more normative discussion of the choice between these two fairness objectives.
-As announced in the introduction, Equalized Odds is also commonly opposed to various notions of predictive parity, understood either in terms of equal calibration (\cite{pleiss2017fairness,barocas2023fairness}), or in terms of equal precision relative to a threshold (\cite{dieterich2016compas,mayson2018bias}).
-So first, we start with some data relative to \fairdream's performance on calibration, and we explain why, on a normative basis, calibration for us does not constitute a relevant criterion.
-The real issue, according to us, is whether the achievement of Equalized Odds remains too conservative compared to the achievement of Demographic Parity.
+We provided a computational and mathematical explanation for the deviation between the initial fairness criterion (Demographic Parity) and the outcome actually achieved by \fairdream\ (Equalized Odds).
+In this section and the next one, we move to a normative discussion of the choice between these two fairness criteria.
+Here, we first discuss whether Equalized Odds is too conservative from the outer perspective of a policy maker.
+In the next section, we will examine the constraint from an inner perspective, this time from the point of view of an individual in the situation of applying for a loan.